 Sociologists are driven by the need to improve the lives of others.
 As a sociology major, you’ll study how humans relate to one another and why they thrive—and flounder—in different societies.
 By asking important questions about human behavior, family structures, socioeconomic differences, and gender gaps, you’ll become a catalyst for social change.
 Suffolk encourages students to think globally, and you’re urged to challenge the status quo and seek ways to improve our world.
 Sociologists often go on to careers in government, nonprofits, business, and law.
-A popular major, this department is the second-largest at Suffolk with a robust faculty and a helpful peer-to-peer tutoring program.

 Helping the Underserved